AlibabaCloudDocs/alikafka/intl.en-US/Pricing/Billing.md

 # Billing

-This topic describes the instance editions, regions, instance types, billable items, and billing methods of Message Queue for Apache Kafka.
+This topic describes the instance editions, instance types, billable items, and billing methods of Message Queue for Apache Kafka.
+This topic also lists the regions where Message Queue for Apache Kafka are available.

 **Note:** The connector feature of Message Queue for Apache Kafka is in public preview.
 This feature is independent of Message Queue for Apache Kafka instances.
 Therefore, you are not charged on the Message Queue for Apache Kafka side when you use a connector to synchronize data between Message Queue for Apache Kafka and another Alibaba Cloud service.
 Alibaba Cloud does not provide service level agreement \(SLA\) commitments for the connector feature in public preview.
 For information about the SLA commitments and billing of the services that are related to the connector feature, see the documentation of the services.